jperradin/nexus/docs/api_reference.md

     - Counts the occurrence of each cluster size $s$ to obtain $n_s$.
     - Stores raw counts for later averaging across all frames.
   - **Percolation Theory Significance**:
-    - The cluster size distribution $n_s$ describes the probability of finding a cluster of size $s$.
+    - The cluster size distribution $n_s$ describes the total number of clusters of size $s$ accross each frames.
     - Near the percolation threshold $p_c$, this distribution exhibits power-law scaling: $n_s \sim s^{-\tau}$, where $\tau$ is the Fisher exponent (approximately 2.18 for 3D systems).
     - Percolating clusters are excluded to focus on finite cluster statistics, as the infinite percolating cluster would dominate near and above the threshold.

 - `finalize() -> Dict`
   - Computes final statistics by averaging cluster counts over all processed frames.
   - **Calculation Details**:
-    - For each cluster size, calculates the mean number of clusters per frame.
+    - For each cluster size, calculates the total number of clusters in each frame.
     - Computes standard deviation accounting for frames where specific sizes may not appear (zero counts included).
     - Uses Bessel's correction (ddof=1) for unbiased standard deviation estimation.
   - Idempotent operation: can be called multiple times safely.